MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-insert-boolean-boolean-method.md

 ## Example

-This example shows how to use the INSERT method to insert a record with a specified SystemId.
+This example shows how to use the Insert method to insert a record with a specified SystemId.

 ```al
 var